oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 ### Collecting container images

-While container images can be store as plain files, it is typically not very efficient to do so, instead, containers are typically stored in a deddicated container storage.
+While container images can be stored as plain files, it is typically not very efficient to do so, instead, containers are typically stored in a deddicated container storage.